NREL/sensor-impact-evaluation-and-verification/README.md

 ### Module 1: Sensor Selection Analysis
 Sub-Class Name: sensor_selection_analysis

-Reference: Find details for this module in [this paper] (https://www.sciencedirect.com/science/article/pii/S0360132320307071).
+Reference: Find details for this module in [this paper](https://www.sciencedirect.com/science/article/pii/S0360132320307071).

 Inputs: `feature_extraction_config` defines feature extraction options. `feature_selection_config` defines feature selection options such as filter, wrapper, and hybrid method. `by_fault_type` defines whether the analysis is conducted for each fault fault type separately or considering all fault types as a group. `top_n_features` defines the number of features (ordered from most to least important) to be included in results `rerun=False` defines whether to rerun the analysis if previous results are detected.